terraform-ibm-modules/terraform-ibm-cis/modules/domain/README.md

-# CIS Domain Module
+# CIS domain module

-This module is used to manage CIS Domain.
+This module is used to manage the IBM Cloud Internet Services (CIS) domain.

-**Note:**

-After successful execution of this module, the domain configured in the CIS instance will be in `pending` state and will become `active` after the authoritative name servers assigned to the domain are configured correctly at the DNS provider or registrar.
-The information regarding the name servers assigned can be found in the output of this module as variable `name_servers`.
-This step involves manual invervention and once the configuration at the DNS registrar is completed, its status moves to `active`.
-Refer [this](https://cloud.ibm.com/docs/cis?topic=cis-domain-lifecycle-concepts) to get more information.
+After this module run successfully, the status of the domain that is configured in the CIS instance is set to `pending`.
+You then configure the name servers that are assigned to the domain at the DNS provider or registrar.

+You can find the assigned name servers in the `name_servers` variable of the module output.

+The status changes to `active` after the name servers are configured correctly at the DNS provider or registrar.

+For more information, see [Domain lifecycle concepts](https://cloud.ibm.com/docs/cis?topic=cis-domain-lifecycle-concepts).

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 ### Requirements